Skip to navigation Skip to content

 To notify a practice relocation, the practice must submit the following forms:

-• Practice Incentives Individual general practitioner, nurse practitioner or health professional details (IP003) forms
+• Practice Incentives Individual general practitioner or nurse practitioner details form (IP003):

-• for all practitioners who join the practice or move to new relocation address
+• Must be for all practitioners who join the practice or move to new relocation address

-• If only one IP003 form is received, Services Australia can complete the relocation process.
-Tell the practice they must check all current practitioners are added to the practice profile
+• If only one IP003 is received, Services Australia can complete the relocation process.
+Tell the practice they must check that all current practitioners are added to the practice profile

-• all current practitioners moving to the new location must get a provider numbers for the relocated practice address
+• All current practitioners moving to the new location must get a provider number for the relocated practice address

 See also: